Dining in La Plagne

 If you are looking for something a little different then there are a few international choices to be found, including Moroccan and Mexican options.

 More than likely in La Plagne, you will be staying in self-catering apartments.
 It is worth checking out the cooking facilities before you go shopping as some won’t have things like a full oven (pretty important to know before you try and roast your Christmas turkey!).

-Each of La Plagne’s bases has a selection of food shops including mini-supermarkets where you can get all you’ll need for the week.
+Each of La Plagne’s bases has a selection of food shops including mini-supermarkets, such as SPAR, where you can get all you’ll need for the week.
 You should also find a few boulangeries for your daily croissant, baguette and pain-au-chocolat each morning.